Metric Entropy of Analytic Function Classes via Ellipsoidal Methods: Applications to Complex Analytic Functions

 \begin{theorem} Let $A$ and $C$ be positive real constants.
 The metric entropy of the class $\mathcal{F}_{\text{exp}}^{A,C}$ (as per Definition~\ref{def: exp type analytic}) equipped with the metric $d_{1}$ satisfies

 where

-with $W$ denoting the Lambert $W$-function (cf. Appendix \ref{sec:WLambertappdix}). \end{theorem}
+with $W$ denoting the Lambert $W$-function (cf. Appendix~\ref{sec:WLambertappdix}). \end{theorem}

 \begin{proof}[Proof.]
-See Appendix \ref{sec:proofthm14cor15ss}. \end{proof}
+See Appendix~\ref{sec:proofthm14cor15ss}. \end{proof}

-It is not immediate that the characterization provided in Theorem \ref{thm:exptypecompanlyticfctme} indeed constitutes an improvement over (\ref{eq:prevratekolmexptype}).
-We therefore employ Theorem \ref{thm:exptypecompanlyticfctme} to make the second order term in the asymptotic expansion of the metric entropy of $\mathcal{F}_{\text{exp}}^{A,C}$ explicit.
+It is not immediately clear from Theorem~\ref{thm:exptypecompanlyticfctme} that the characterization it provides constitutes an improvement over the best known bound~(\ref{eq:prevratekolmexptype}).
+We therefore specialize the bounds of Theorem~\ref{thm:exptypecompanlyticfctme} via Corollary~\ref{cor: Complex ellipsoid with exp2} to make the second-order term in the asymptotic expansion of the metric entropy of $\mathcal{F}_{\text{exp}}^{A,C}$ explicit.

 \begin{corollary} Let $A$ and $C$ be positive real constants.
 The metric entropy of the class $\mathcal{F}_{\text{exp}}^{A,C}$ (as per Definition~\ref{def: exp type analytic}) equipped with the metric $d_{1}$ satisfies